What is a Transfer Admission Guarantee?

 Seven UC campuses offer guaranteed admission to California community college students who meet specific requirements.
 By participating in a Transfer Admission Guarantee (TAG) program, you can ensure your admission to a specific campus, which offer an early review of your academic record, early admission notification, and specific guidance on major preparation and general education coursework.

-The 2014-15 (Fall 2014 UC Admission) TAG matrix provides a list of participating campuses, eligibility criteria, and campus-specific notes.
+The 2018-19 TAG matrix provides a list of participating campuses, eligibility criteria, and campus-specific notes.

 What are the benefits of submitting a TAG?